 What is employment at will?
 At-will employment is a federal policy followed by almost all states in the nation that declares the working relationship between an employer and employee to be “at-will,” allowing either party to terminate the association at any time, for any legal reason.
-Exceptions to at will employment enhance the law by protecting employees from unlawful termination.
+Exceptions to at-will employment enhance the law by protecting employees from unlawful termination.

 Is Wisconsin an at will state?
 Wisconsin practices the at-will employment law, but there are at will employment exceptions in Wisconsin.
-These include the public-policy exception that prevents employers to terminate employees if it is against public policy, and the implied-contract exception that prohibits the firing of employees when an implied contract is active, even if it is not in writing.
+These include the public-policy exception that prevents employers to terminate employees if it is against public policy and the implied-contract exception that prohibits the firing of employees when an implied contract is active, even if it is not in writing.

-Note: The only exceptions to at will employment not observed in Wisconsin include the covenant of good faith and fair dealing exception, declaring employers should act in good faith and fairness with all employees.
+Note: The only exceptions to at-will employment not observed in Wisconsin include the covenant of good faith and fair dealing exception, declaring employers should act in good faith and fairness with all employees.

-File a Discrimination Charge With the Equal Employment Opportunity Commission in Wisconsin
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Wisconsin

 The process for how to file a charge of employment discrimination in Wisconsin begins by submitting a claim to the Equal Employment Opportunity Commission (EEOC) Milwaukee district office.
 Employees filing a charge of discrimination in Wisconsin need to start the process within 180 days of the occurrence to prevent claim denial for missing deadlines from the EEOC.
-You can file a wrongful termination discrimination charge by phone, mail or in-person.
+You can file a wrongful termination discrimination charge by phone, mail or in person.
 There is also a helpful EEOC online assessment that allows you to analyze the validity of your claim through an online program before officially filing.

 After you follow the process for how to file an EEOC employment discrimination charge, there are several actions that the agency may take.
 The EEOC may decide to enroll you and your former employer in a mediation program to agree on compensation and settle the dispute quickly.
-This process takes about three months to complete, if a conclusion can be made successfully.
+This process takes about three months to complete if a conclusion can be made successfully.

 The EEOC may also decide to go straight to attempting a voluntary settlement between both parties by negotiating with your former employer for your compensation.
-If neither of these settlement strategies are successful after filing a charge of discrimination in Wisconsin, the EEOC may grant you the Notice of Right to Sue your previous employer.
+If neither of these settlement strategies is successful after filing a charge of discrimination in Wisconsin, the EEOC may grant you the Notice of Right to Sue your previous employer.

-File a Lawsuit Against Your Employer in Wisconsin
+Filing a Lawsuit Against Your Employer in Wisconsin

 Can I file a lawsuit for wrongful termination?
-You may be eligible to file lawsuit against employers for wrongful termination if you have already received the Notice of Right to Sue from the EEOC and feel you have proper evidence to prove your claim.
+You may be eligible to file a lawsuit against employers for wrongful termination if you have already received the Notice of Right to Sue from the EEOC and feel you have proper evidence to prove your claim.
 When suing for wrongful termination in Wisconsin, you are responsible for presenting witness testimonials, employment records, documentation and paycheck stubs that support your claim.

 To file a lawsuit against your employer in Wisconsin, you must first have a defined cause of action for suing your former employer and proof of wrongful termination.
-Filing a wrongful termination claim against employer can be difficult without the help of a lawyer.
+Filing a wrongful termination claim against an employer can be difficult without the help of a lawyer.
 The process for how to file a wrongful termination lawsuit can be easier to successfully pursue with the assistance of an employment law attorney.